digitalocean/tw-portfolio-raytao-xia2/samples/01-sample.md

 Believe it or not, the screenshots are partially automated.
 I learned to combine browser automation tools and agents, such as playwright and ChatGPT Agent mode, with Javascript to capture documentation-site friendly screenshots while keeping up with rapid software development cycles.

 **How I measured success (and outcome):**
-Page views and significantly less issues raised regarding Workspace functionality by both humans and robots.
+Page views and significantly less issues raised regarding Workspaces functionality.

 **Anything else to know:**
 A vast majority of the documentation site was personally written by me.
 There are a few sections that have been written by engineers but formatted to fit GitBook-style markdown; those sections are deprioritized so that I may focus on other responsibilities.